Inputs and Ports9.2/10

 LG SM8600 has a more or less standard set of motion features that come in all medium and top range TVs nowadays.
 As such this model includes both Motion Interpolation and Black Frame Insertion (BFI) features.
 With Motion Interpolation the SM8600 was able to smooth out camera motion a bit although during very fast scenes some jerking was noticeable.

 We also tested the Black Frame Insertion (BFI) feature which created very smooth images but on the other hand it lowered the overall brightness while there was flickering visible due to the flicker frequency dropping to 60Hz.
 The SM8600 unfortunately drops support for Variable Refresh Rate (VRR) that we saw in higher LG models this year.
-There is also no FreeSync or G-SYNC support.
+There is also no FreeSync but in the beginning of 2020 LG released a new firmware update that supports NVIDIA’s G-Sync.
 Although the SM8600 didn’t wow us with it’s motion performance it gave respectable results that are in line with it’s asking price.

 Input lag is especially important if you use the TV extensively for gaming and you want fast response times and in this regard the SM8600 passed with flying colors as the input lag we measured hovered around the 14.6ms mark which is amazing and makes this model ideal for any gamer that plays games that need very fast reaction times.
 Of course to get so low input lag the TV must engage it’s Game mode as without it the input lag goes much higher.
 We tried both 1080p and 4K resolutions with Game mode enabled and the results were fairly consistent.
 We dedicated a bit of our time for some Call of Duty WW2 in our PS4 and we were very pleased with how trouble free and smooth our session was.